 EVERETT COMMUNITY COLLEGE

 Purpose: On May 19, 2020, the Federal Register printed amendments to Title IX regulations (85 F.R.
 30575).
-The new regulations address the grievance process for formal complaints of sexual harassment and are scheduled to take effect on August 14, 2020.
-This requires emergency updates to the college's student conduct code to be compliant with federal regulations.
+The new regulations address the grievance process for formal complaints of sexual harassment [and] went into effect on August 14, 2020.
+An earlier CR-103E request was submitted to reflect these federal changes to the college's WAC and presently remains in effect until mid-December.
+Shortly after the submission of the initial CR-103E request, the college initiated the permanent rule-making process.

 Statutory Authority for Adoption: Chapter 34.05